 Water the plant frequently, especially during the plant’s first year of growth.
 Established and mature plants are drought-tolerant.
 Still, the plant should receive an inch of water every week.
 Water clayey soil once a week and light soil twice a week on the ground.
 Reduce the amount of watering in winter and the rainy season.

 Pineapple Guava Care

 Do mulching at the base of your tree with organic matters like straws, grass clippings, and twigs.
 You can also use coffee grounds.
-Mulching conserves the moisture content in soil, prevent weeds and insulate the plant in winter.
+Mulching conserves the moisture content in the soil, prevent weeds, and insulate the plant in winter.